elicsiegel/Medio/README.md

 In addition to the features already implemented, I plan to continue work on this project.
 The next steps for Medio are outlined below.

+### Saved Highlights

+Users can highlight a portion of text within an article and save it to a list of highlighted texts.

 ### Customized Categories

 Currently a user is only able to choose a category for stories they create.
 In the future it would be nice to add a feature allowing the user to choose categories they are particularly interested in and have these categories appear at the top of the user's home feed.